-Mobile broadband access using the 3G and now the 4G/LTE networks has continued to expand as users continue to add tablets, modems and phones to use alternative communication methods and cloud based services.
-In the past year growth in mobile broadband numbers across Australia has started to slow after previously seeing exponential growth rates.
+Mobile broadband access using 3G and 4G/LTE networks has expanded steadily as users continue to add tablets, modems and phones as alternative communication methods.

-This report provides an overview of the mobile broadband market in Australia, including usage statistics, industry estimates and forecasts, and analysis of key market trends.
-The information is provided in text, tabular and easy-to-read chart formats.
-Information on the major operators in the fixed-wireless market is covered in a separate report: Australia - Mobile Broadband - Major Operators.
+This report provides an overview of the mobile broadband market in Australia, including usage statistics, industry estimates and forecasts, and analyses of key market trends.
+Information on the major operators in the fixed-wireless market is covered in a separate: Australia - Mobile Broadband - Major Operators.

 ARPU analysis, spectrum auctions, mobile broadband, wireless broadband, revenue, WiFi hotspots, VHA launches LTE in several cities; m-payment and m-banking developments, Globalgig network updates, Queensland, Tasmania and South Australian wireless contract developments, market developments to November 2013.